kordischp/video-color-quantization/README.md

 ## Usage
 To use the programs, specify the parameters inside the code.
 By default it takes a video named 'vid1.mp4' and reduces the number of colors to 30.
-A sample video is provided in the repository for testing purposes.
+A sample video and palette are provided in the repository for testing purposes.

 ![alt text](images/image1.png)